Skip to content

 Review Process

-1. Automatic checks run on every MR (validation, linting, build verification)
+1. Automatic checks run on every PR (validation, linting, build verification)

 2. Content review by framework maintainers